tari-labs/tari-university/src/cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md

 are they able to verify each other's transactions.

 The  classical way of achieving this involves the use of the blockchain's script system to put a hash preimage challenge and then reveal the same preimage on both sides.
-Once Alice knows the preimage, she reveals it to take her coins; Bob then copies it off one chain to the other chain to take his coins.
+Once Alice knows the preimage, she reveals it to take her coins.
+Bob then copies it off one chain to the other chain to take his coins.

 Using adaptor signatures, the same result can be achieved through simpler means.
 In this case, both Alice and Bob put up their coins on two of two outputs on each blockchain.
 They sign the mulitsig protocols in parallel, where Bob then